Net Zero: What It Means for Oil Trading

 But oil demand is still likely to grow.
 Any type of shift in that pattern isn’t likely before 2030.

-Some changes that were made as a result of Covid-19 will make a small dent in demand.
+Some changes that have been made will make a small dent in demand.
 Electric vehicle adoption may be accelerating and policymakers are offering big incentives to get people into them, but don’t move the needle much (and a lot of electricity used to charge electric vehicles is produced through fossil fuels).

 world oil demand consensus aggressive policy